 - Utilize medical informatics.

-This PGY1 program will prepare pharmacist clinicians for patient care positions, adjunct faculty appointments, or further training in a PGY2 program in an area of interest.
+This PGY1 program will prepare pharmacist clinicians for patient care positions, adjunct faculty appointments, or further training in a PGY2 program.
 Pharmacists completing this residency will be competent and confident practitioners of direct patient care.
 They will be accountable for enhancing drug therapy outcomes and improving medication safety as members of the health care team.
-These pharmacists will exercise skill in education other health care professionals, students, patients and the community on medications related topics.
-They will develop a professional practice encompassing the Mercy Medical Center’s core values of reverence, integrity, compassion and excellence.
+These pharmacists will exercise skill in educating other health care professionals, students, patients and the community on medications related topics.
+They will develop a professional practice encompassing Mercy Medical Center’s core values of reverence, integrity, compassion and excellence.
 Residents will display a commitment to the profession of pharmacy, desire for continued professional growth and exercise leadership to achieve department goals.

 - Infectious Disease

 - Emergency Medicine

 - Internal Medicine

 Application Deadline: January 1

 Please refer to general Pharmacy Residency Application Process page for details.
 All questions regarding the application process for the PGY1 program should be sent to the program director.